 4. Monitor Your Footprint:

-– Credit Reports: Regularly review your credit reports for any unusual activities.
-You’re entitled to a free report from each of the three major bureaus annually.
+- Credit Reports: Regularly review your credit reports for any unusual activities.
+You’re entitled to a free annual report from each of the three major bureaus.

 5. Respond Swiftly to Suspicion:

-– Report to Authorities: Notify the appropriate agencies, including the police, the Federal Trade Commission, and the Social Security Administration, about any suspicious activities.
+- Report to Authorities: If you notice any suspicious activities, notify the appropriate agencies, including the police, the Federal Trade Commission, and the Social Security Administration.

 6. Stay Informed:

-– Scam Awareness: Be wary of phone calls or emails requesting your SSN.
+- Scam Awareness: Be wary of phone calls or emails requesting your SSN.
 Scammers have become adept at posing as legitimate entities.
-When in doubt, hang up or delete, then contact the institution directly through verified channels.
+When in doubt, hang up or delete the email, then contact the institution directly through verified channels.

 - Updates & Patches: Regularly update your devices and software.
 These updates often contain security enhancements.